Student Loan Calculator

 Click Calculate to see your full payment breakdown, repayment term comparison, and complete amortization schedule.
 Download the free PDF to keep as a reference.

-Example Student Loan Calculation
+Example Calculation

 Frequently Asked Questions

-What is the grace period on student loans?
+What is the difference between federal and private student loans?

-What is Income-Based Repayment (IBR)?
+What is an Income-Driven Repayment (IDR) plan?

-Should I pay off my student loans early?
+Should I refinance my student loans?

 Disclaimer: This report is generated for informational purposes only.
 TheCalcTool is not a licensed financial legal or tax advisor.
 Student loan calculations are estimates based on the inputs provided assuming a fixed interest rate.
 Federal student loan rates and income-based repayment plans are subject to change by federal legislation.
 IBR estimates use 10% of discretionary income based on 150% of the 2026 federal poverty line for a single person.
 Actual payments under federal repayment plans depend on family size income and the specific plan chosen.
 Please consult the Federal Student Aid website at studentaid.gov or a qualified financial advisor for personalized guidance.